Field Crop Reporting Series

 - Data accuracy

-This is a series of data collection activities by questionnaire as well as model-based data which are used in the release of estimates at pre-scheduled, strategic times during the crop year.
+This is a series of data collection activities by questionnaire and model-based data which are used in the release of estimates at pre-scheduled, strategic times during the crop year.

 These data are meant to provide accurate and timely estimates of seeding intentions, seeded and harvested area, production, yield and farm stocks of the principal field crops in Canada at the provincial level.
 The crops surveyed include wheat, oats, barley, rye, flaxseed, canola, corn for grain, soybeans, sunflower seed, dry beans, dry field peas, lentils, mustard seed, canary seed and chick peas.